thegiftofgabes/10-spellblades/procedure.md

 ## The Apocrypha Index

-Roll 4d6 to compose an Apocrypha Index.
+Compose an Apocrypha Index in the Registry

+# You are Spellblades

 ### You are…